Back to Blog

 Smarter Widths and Swipe Fallbacks

-Our solution?
+My solution?
 A simple PHP helper that calculated relative column weights based on priority and content type (e.g., ID columns = narrow, description = wide).
 This returned Tailwind w-1/6, w-1/4, etc., classes dynamically.

 But mobile wasn’t just about shrinking.
-We added a swipe hint overlay for touch devices—subtle, non-intrusive—using a pointer-events-none pseudo-element with a "swipe →" animation.
+I added a swipe hint overlay for touch devices—subtle, non-intrusive—using a pointer-events-none pseudo-element with a "swipe →" animation.
 It disappeared after first scroll, thanks to a tiny inline script that set a session flag.

-For narrow screens, we also introduced a card-like fallback: when viewport width dropped below 480px, the table switched to a stacked layout using a mobile-only Blade include.
+For narrow screens, I also introduced a card-like fallback: when viewport width dropped below 480px, the table switched to a stacked layout using a mobile-only Blade include.
 Each row became a card with key-value pairs, preserving all data in a touch-friendly format.
 This wasn’t graceful degradation—it was progressive enhancement within server-rendered limits.

 Lessons from the Trenches